 Dr. Kassam-Adams has completed several large prospective studies of traumatic stress in children and youth in medical settings (emergency, inpatient trauma / injury care, intensive care) and has developed evidence-based assessment measures in English and Spanish.
-She conducted a randomized controlled trial of a stepped care intervention for hospitalized injured children and is currently conducting a randomized trial of a new web-based preventive intervention for children.
+She conducted a randomized controlled trial of a stepped care intervention for hospitalized injured children and a new web-based preventive intervention for children.
 With colleagues at CHOP, she has developed innovative web-based tools for parents (www.AfterTheInjury.org; www.AfterTheInjury.org/es) and health care providers (www.HealthCareToolbox.org) that promote secondary prevention of traumatic stress in ill or injured children.

-She is President of the International Society for Traumatic Stress Studies (ISTSS) and was an invited member of several national consensus conferences related to traumatic stress in children.
-Dr. Kassam-Adams has also served on the American Psychological Association’s 2008 Presidential Task Force on Child Trauma, and was a member of the Partnership for Children Stakeholders Group of the Emergency Medical Services for Children (EMSC) Program of HRSA/DHHS.
+She is Past President of the International Society for Traumatic Stress Studies (ISTSS) and has been an invited member of several national consensus conferences related to pediatric injury and to traumatic stress in children.